MindscapeHQ/raygun4net/readme.txt

 Create a RaygunClient instance as above, then add a handler to the UnhandledException event to pick up exceptions from the UI thread.
 Note that for WinRT you are required to pass the whole UnhandledExceptionEventArgs object to Send().
-For instance in App.xaml:
+For instance in App.xaml.cs:

 public App()
 {